decrypto-org/blockchain-papers/README.md

 A curated list of blockchain-related academic papers.
 Papers with 🎓 have been peer-reviewed and presented in academic conferences.

+Thanks to the excellent work of [decrypto-org/blockchain-papers](https://github.com/decrypto-org/blockchain-papers).
+This repository is forked from their repository, but adds more great papers and makes a more reasonable organization based on the content and source of papers.

 ## Conference Information

 ### CCF A